Humphrey Stafford, 1st Duke of Buckingham: Later career

-In July 1436, Stafford, accompanied by Gloucester, the Duke of Norfolk, and the Earls of Huntingdon, Warwick, Devon, and Ormond, returned to France again with an army of nearly 8,000 men.
+In July 1436, Stafford, accompanied by Gloucester, John de Mowbray, 2nd Duke of Norfolk, John Holland Earl of Huntingdon, the Earl of Warwick, Thomas de Courtenay, 5th/13th Earl of Devon, and James Butler, 4th Earl of Ormond, returned to France again with an army of nearly 8,000 men.
 Although the expedition's purpose was to end the siege of Calais by Philip, Duke of Burgundy, the Burgundians had withdrawn before they arrived, leaving behind a quantity of cannon for the English to seize.
 Subsequent peace talks in France occupied Stafford throughout 1439, and in 1442 he was appointed Captain of Calais and the Risbanke fort, and was indented to serve for the next decade.
 Before his departure for Calais in September 1442, the garrison had revolted and seized the Staple's wool in lieu of unpaid wages.
 Stafford received a pledge from the council that if such a situation arose again during his tenure, he would not be held responsible.
 In light of the secrecy that cloaked Stafford's appointment in 1442, suggests David Grummitt, it is possible that the revolt had actually been staged by his servants to ensure that Stafford "had entry [to Calais] on favourable terms".
 Stafford himself emphasised the need to restore order there in his original application for the office.
 He also received another important allowance, being granted permission to export gold and jewels (up to the value of £5,000 per trip) for his use in France, even though the export of bullion was illegal at the time.
 He served the full term of his appointment as Calais captain, leaving office in 1451.

 Around 1435, Stafford was granted the Honour of Tutbury, which he held until 1443.
 Then, says Griffiths, Buckingham proceeded to transfer it to one of his councillor's sons.
 Other offices he held around this time included Seneschal of Halton from 1439, and Lieutenant of the Marches from 1442 to 1451.
 Stafford became less active on the council around the same time.
 He became Lord Warden of the Cinque Ports, Constable of Dover Castle and Constable of Queenborough, on the Isle of Sheppey, in 1450.
 He again represented the Crown during further peace talks with the French in 1445 and 1446.